BenDavies1218/Express-gmail-intergration/README.md

 # Express-gmail-intergration

 This api allows developers to send emails from there server using the package nodemailer, developers need to have a gmail account create a project in google console (setup steps below).
-This route can be used in existing projects, the data sent can be added from the frontend. check https://www.nodemailer.com/message/ for more infomation on what data can be passed to nodemailer.
+This route can be used in existing projects, At the moment it is only accepts get but a post request could be used to send data from the frontend. check https://www.nodemailer.com/message/ for more infomation on what data can be passed to nodemailer.

 ## REQUIRED PACKAGES